 - Cover and refrigerate until cooled completely.
 Then transfer, with parchment, onto a cutting board.

-- With a lightly oiled, sharp knife cut licorice longwise into 6, ½-inch strips.
+- With a lightly oiled, sharp knife cut licorice lengthwise into 6, ½-inch strips.
 Then cut crosswise into 6, 1 ½-inch strips.

 - Place one strip of licorice on the edge of a parchment wrapper and roll up.
 Twist ends to seal.
 Repeat with remaining strips.
 Store in the refrigerator in an airtight container.